A Community Health Promotion for Aboriginal Communities Student enjoying nature

 Notes on Admission

-• Preference will be given to sponsored students, approved by NALMA, who will ladder this Certificate into the NALMA Program Level II Technical Training.
-To qualify, applicants must submit proof of sponsorship to the Admissions Office within two weeks of the application deadline.
+• Preference will be given to sponsored students who will ladder this certificate into the NALMA Program Level II Technical Training.
+To qualify, you must submit proof of sponsorship to the Admissions Office within two weeks of the application deadline.

 • Students who meet or exceed the minimum admission requirements may not necessarily be admitted to the program.